The Nest

 Bermuda grass requires ample sunlight to flourish; it does not perform well in shady areas with limited direct sunlight.
 This type is drought-resistant and enters a dormant state during winter, but it revives in spring and summer.
 Two popular varieties are Riviera Bermuda and Yukon Bermuda, both known for their good drought and cold resistance, making them suitable for transition zones.

-Bermuda grass grows well in sandy soil and clay soil.
+Bermuda grass grows well in both sandy and clay soils.
 Its deep rhizome root system effectively absorbs nutrients.
 However, a key drawback is its need for constant sunlight; without it, the grass will struggle to thrive.

 4. Centipede Grass

-Centipede grass is extremely low maintenance and requires minimal watering, making it ideal for sandy soil.
+Centipede grass is extremely low-maintenance and requires minimal watering, making it an ideal choice for sandy soils.
 This type is a warm-season grass that thrives in the spring and summer.
-Additionally, centipede grass is highly resistant to heat, which makes it well-suited for warmer regions of the country, such as Florida, particularly in the central and northern areas where sandy soil is common.
+Additionally, centipede grass is highly resistant to heat, making it well-suited for warmer regions of the country, such as Florida, particularly in the central and northern areas where sandy soil is prevalent.

-However, it is important to note that centipede grass has a relatively shallow root system compared to other warm-season grasses.
+However, it is essential to note that centipede grass has a relatively shallow root system compared to other warm-season grasses.

 5. Bahia Grass